 - Matthew Hurley – S-6075

-Any company that performs arboricultural work in Connecticut is required to register their business with the CT Department of Energy & Environmental Protection (DEEP).
+Any company that performs arboricultural work in Connecticut is required to register its business with the CT Department of Energy & Environmental Protection (DEEP).
 This also enables the company to apply pesticides on your property.
 They will then receive a “B number” that must be publicly displayed on vehicles, ads, contracts, etc.

 - Our DEEP registration number is B-3218.